ryandoyle5401/Budgetr/Week 2 Status Update.md

 4. get copilot installed

 ### Josh
-1. Figure out how to get android studio to run well
+1. Figure out how to get Android Studio to run well
 2. Learn more jetcompose
 3. Start collaborating with Ryan about GUI